-It’s totally lost on us that our unwise thoughts, our destructive feelings and our unchecked wishes have the power to create.
+It’s totally lost on us that our unwise thoughts have the power to create.
+So do our destructive feelings and our unchecked wishes.
 No joke, these all bring about negative results just as surely as if we were committing conscious acts.
 So then think what an enormous difference it would make if we were to test and challenge our mental conclusions, adjusting our aims and ideas to align with the truth.
 Imagine if we purified our feelings by having the courage, honesty and wisdom to go through them, instead of bottling them up and hoping they never spill out.

-Consider the truth that whatever is inside, no matter how painful it might be, cannot be avoided, but rather must be expressed and released.
+Consider the truth that whatever is inside, no matter how painful it might be, cannot be avoided.
+Rather, it must be expressed and released.
 If this were our approach, we would find ourselves harboring a completely different attitude towards life and our part in creating it.
 And that, friends, is what meaningful meditation is all about.

 If we understand this principle, we’ll see that it doesn’t take a mind reader to know exactly what other people think and feel and believe—both consciously and unconsciously.
 All we have to do is look at their life.
 Where are they fulfilled and enjoying abundance, and where are they wanting and feeling impoverished?
 It’s really not rocket science.
 The sum total of everything we express—our thoughts, feelings and attitudes—creates the totality of our life.

-This points to the reason why one of the most important aims of this spiritual path is to bring whatever is in us into our conscious awareness: all we think and know, everything we want and believe in.
+This points to the reason why one of the most important aims of this spiritual path is to bring whatever is in us into our conscious awareness.
+This includes all we think and know, and everything we want and believe in.
 For that’s the only way to get a good, clear look at all our conflicts and mistaken perceptions.
 Then, and only then, we can start to create a better life.
 A truly good life.

 We want to use our meditation, then, for the purpose of emptying out our destructive attitudes and wrong conclusions about life.
-We need to become aware of all our inner errors—and make no mistake, wherever we are not in harmony, we are in error—and then use meditation to gently and gradually impress our soul substance with correct beliefs.
+We need to become aware of all our inner errors.
+And make no mistake, wherever we are not in harmony, we are in error.
+And then we can use meditation to gently and gradually impress our soul substance with correct beliefs.